Ruthie Henshall: Career

 Henshall performed two evening concerts with Kim Criswell entitled From Broadway to Hollywood at London's Cadogan Hall in the summer of 2009.

 She returned to the role of Roxie in Chicago at the Cambridge Theatre, London, on 14 December 2009 and completed her run on 24 April 2010.
 This was the second time Henshall played the role in London, having created it in 1997.
 She stated in an interview that she felt more comfortable in the part the second time around, being in her forties.
 She has stated that, "Anyone who plays the role of Roxie should be in their forties, as they have lived and learned".
 She has also recently played Roxie in the Broadway company of Chicago.

 In March 2011, Henshall took the role of Elvira in the classic play Blithe Spirit in the West End, after playing the role in several regional theatre engagements.

 In 2011 she also appeared as a theatre actor in an episode of the HBO comedy Curb Your Enthusiasm that aired 14 August, as well as a lawyer in The Case, a 5-part legal drama that aired from 31 October to 4 November on BBC One.

 In February 2012 it was announced that Henshall will headline a concert of Side by Side by Sondheim in Australia.
 Henshall took a purely acting role as billionaire Stephanie Gaunt in the CBBC series Wizards vs Aliens in 2012.
 Henshall and Daniel Bowling (director of musicals) have written a book, So You Want to Be in Musicals?, published in 2012.
 In 2014, it was announced that she would play Mrs Wilkinson in Billy Elliot the Musical from 12 May.
 After two years in the production, she became the final actress to take on the role before the show's closure.

 In 2020, it was confirmed that Henshall would be participating in the twentieth series of I'm a Celebrity...Get Me Out of Here.
 She was eliminated on 29 November, finishing in 11th place.
 In March 2021, she began appearing in the BBC soap opera Doctors as Miranda Evans.

 In 2022, Henshall starred in the revival of Stephen Sondheim and James Lapine's musical Passion at the Hope Mill Theatre in Manchester, playing Fosca.

-In 2025, Henshall is set to join the revival of Cabaret in the West End as Fräulein Schneider.
+In September 2025, Henshall joined the revival of Cabaret in the West End as Fräulein Schneider.